Kaltsoon/data-management-and-databases/exercises/sql-exercises-6.md

 ## 3.

 List all the teachers (surname, first name, teacher number, course name).
-If a teacher is in charge of a course, then also the course name should be shown.
+If a teacher is in charge of a course, then the course name should also be shown.
 Sort the result by (surname, first name, teacher number, course name) in ascending order.

 > [!TIP]
-> Consider the difference between `INNER JOIN` and `OUTER JOIN` with this query.
-Which join operation suits this case?
+> Consider the difference between `INNER JOIN` and `OUTER JOIN` with this query, and what happens with the teachers who are not in charge of any course with these different operations.

 <details>